firefhtr/sample-app/README.md

 # sample-app

-This is a simple sample application intended to be used as a test for GitOps.
+This is a simple sample application intended to be used as a test for GitOps in Rancher.